cubexch/gitbook/implied-matching.md

     - Hit ask at price 350,000: for every 1e15 wei, we will need to pay 350,000 * 1e1 = 3,500,000 rawUSDC
     - 5e18 wei / 1e15 * 3,500,000 = 17,500,000,000 rawUSDC

-3. How much BTC will we have to sell in the BTC/USDC market to acquire the 1.75e10 rawUSDC need to cover that purchase?
+3. How much BTC will we have to sell in the BTC/USDC market to acquire the 1.75e10 rawUSDC needed to cover that purchase?
     - Hit bid at price 692,000: for every 1000 satoshis, we will receive 692,000 * 1e0 = 692,000 rawUSDC (because quote lot size is 1)
     - 17,500,000,000 rawUSDC / price of 692,000 = 25289.0173 base lots in the BTC/USDC market